The Stunning Chagall Windows in Zurich: The Medieval Fraumunster Church

 For over a 1000 years, the Fraumunster church has been a spiritual place of worship for the residents of Zurich.
 It isn’t a large church but it’s blue spire can be seen practically from everywhere.
-Today, Fraumunster church claims its fame from the gorgeous stained-glass windows created by the artist Marc Chagall.
+Today, Fraumunster church claims its fame with its gorgeous Marc Chagall windows.

 Why did they choose Marc Chagall to create the Fraumunster stained-glass windows?

 Since 1960, Zurich city officials searched for a suitable artist to create beautiful stained-glass windows for their historical and important church.
 Despite an extensive international search, the city did not find a suitable or worthy artist for the job.

 In 1967, Zurich hosted a large Marc Chagall exhibition in one of their major art museums.
 Many of his paintings in this exhibition were of whimsical images and symbolism withe the message of love, peace and faith.
 The exhibition impressed the Fraumunster pastor so much, that he decided to offer Chagall the commission of the stained-glass windows.